angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 You will notice through the guide I often do not take out :card[Con], :card[DA], :card[IU], :card[LED] and I almost always leave in 2 cycler effects.
-This is because I like having the options to acces the instant win Deep Analysis pile, fast :card[BS] piles and resilient Ideas Unbound piles.
-Even if they seem poor in a matchup, simply having them available to you I think is important because they grant you the most flexibility post Doomsday to tailor your pile to your needs.
-In all liklihood I should probably cut some number of them more often but I don't... \:D
+This is because I like having the options to access the instant win Deep Analysis pile, fast :card[BS] piles and resilient Ideas Unbound piles.
+Even if they seem poor in a matchup, simply having them available to you I think is important because they grant you the most flexibility post Doomsday to tailor the pile to your needs.
+In all likelihood I should probably cut some number of them more often but I don't... \:D

 ### I am Slow to Make Changes to my Deck

 I mostly play in paper (and then online when the MTGO all access passes come out).
-I will always run a 75 for a few events to get a feel for what I like/do not like and even then almost only ever change 1-2 cards max and normally from the sideboard.
+I will always run a 75 for a few events to get a feel for what I like or not and even then almost only ever change 1-2 cards max.
 Like at the time of writing this I am thinking of changing one sideboard card and that is after about 2 months of playing with the current 75.
 I think it's important to truly get a feel for what you are running and to try not to make knee-jerk decisions based on one set of bad beats or a single event.

 ## The Decklist

 Here is the decklist itself.
 You can see already some of the construction thoughts that went into it from what was said above.
-It's a *Turbo* list so has 3 :card[PTY] in alongside 4 cycling effects to enable swift access to piles.
+It's a *Turbo* list so has 3 :card[PT] in alongside 4 cycling effects to enable swift access to piles.
 It has :card[Con], :card[DA] and :card[IU] all in to enable the faster pile building.
-All lands are Islands so the fetches can be perfectly spread out for the corner case :card[Pithing Needle] effect naming.
+All lands are Islands so the fetchlands can be perfectly spread out for the corner case :card[Pithing Needle] effect naming.
 There is also a maindeck :card[Watery Grave] to act as a 5th :card[Underground Sea].
-It has 4 :card[LP] to help speed things up and fix mana.
+It has 4 :card[LP]s to help speed things up and fix mana.
 It runs the full set of Forces, Dazes and has 1 :card[CoS] and 1 :card[PoN] for pile building alongside two maindeck discard spells as additional protection.
 It also runs 2 :card[Pre] alongside the normal cantrip suite as extra slow fitlering.

 ::decklist{path=2022/01/zero-respect}

-As you can see the maindeck is entirely {U}/{B} (despite what :card[EoA] pretends).
+As you can see the maindeck is entirely {U}{B} (despite what :card[EoA] pretends).
 This means we have a lot of flexibility in being able to add splash colours, if, as and when we need them.
 The sideboard is designed to offer flexibility in many matchups with certain tools acting as silver bullets in others.
-I like including a splash colour in my sideboard because I personally see it as a free addition and, at the moment, that splash is {R} however I have done {G} and full 4 Colour before in the past.
+I like including a splash colour in my sideboard because I personally see it as a free addition and, at the moment, that splash is {R} however I have done {G} and full 4 colours before in the past.
 I have also dabbled with {W} but not in the same shell as this.

-The last major change I made to the list was removing a :card[Tropical Island] from the main and replacing it with the :card[Watery Grave] and taking 2 :card[VoS] from the side and replacing them with a 2nd :card[Flusterstorm] and 2nd :card[Pyroblast].
-From testing, although I liked having access to {G} and Veil I had faced many instances where Flusterstorm was either equal to, or better in certain circumstances.
-I also wanted to try a third blast effect as in some of the fair blue match ups I was wanting to see them more often.
+The last major change I made to the list was removing a :card[Tropical Island] from the main, replacing it with the :card[Watery Grave] and taking 2 :card[VoS] from the side and replacing them with a 2nd :card[Flusterstorm] and 2nd :card[Pyroblast].
+From testing, although I liked having access to {G} and Veil, I had faced many instances where Flusterstorm was either equal to, or better in certain circumstances.
+I also wanted to try a third blast effect as in some of the fair blue matchups I was wanting to see them more often.

 ### Deeper Sideboard Dive

 I will quickly go through the sideboard cards and give a quick summary of their general/expected roles and the justification for having them.

-- 1 :card[Chain of Vapor] Catch all permanent answer that is easy on the mana.
+- 1 :card[Chain of Vapor]: Catch all permanent answer that is easy on the mana.
   Helps deal with most things other than Chalice on 1 and even then most of the time that can be ignored.
 Can also allow the bouncing of your own Oracle to recast in a pinch.
-- 2 :card[Flusterstorm] Shines vs other spell based combo, helps disrupt cheaper interaction and allows us to force our combo through opposing protection.
+- 2 :card[Flusterstorm]: Shines vs. other spell-based combos, helps disrupt cheaper interaction and allows us to force our combo through opposing protection.
 A very useful tool for multiple fair and unfair matchups.
-- 4 :card[FoN] Acting as both combo protection from those faster than us and to complement the Chain by preventing things like :card[Blood Moon], :card[Chalice of the void], :card[Trinisphere] etc from landing onto the battlefield.
+- 4 :card[FoN]: Acting as both combo protection from those faster than us and to complement the Chain by preventing things like :card[Blood Moon], :card[Chalice of the void], :card[Trinisphere] etc. from landing onto the battlefield.
 A very versatile and mana efficient card.
 Sometimes can be over-boarded.